I read FilmFreak’s review of the 90’s movie The Truman Show this week, and it got me thinking back – way back.

 However, back in 1998 when The Truman Show was released we got a family movie that touched all the bases; it was equal part comedy, tragedy, adventure, and romance, plus a nod to the surveillance society we now inhabit.
-There was no connection withThe Prisoner (shame really).
+There was no apparent connection with The Prisoner TV series (shame really).

 Unbeknown to Truman, everyone he knows in the town; his wife, relations, friends and work mates, are paid actors and his life is broadcast 24/7 to the world via hundreds of hidden cameras and microphones.

 Making everything work is producer Christoff (Christ?) who watches everything from the control room in the ‘Moon’.

 I remember people came out of the woodwork saying the show was Hollywood’s way of tipping humanity off that we were living under a huge dome on a flat earth.

 Ultimately, Truman makes his way to the edge of the dome by way of a sail boat, and heads for the door.
 Will he be any happier living in the outside world?
 We don’t get to find out.

 However, I still think there is an opportunity to put The Prisoner on the big screen – so long as it is done in keeping with the original TV series; sophisticated, thoughtful, provoking, gritty, intelligent, and challenging.

 Unfortunately, I don’t think Hollywood is capable of such a thing.